Overview

 What it does: allows the user to navigate to previous commands using

-keyboard shortcut. -
+UpandDownkeyboard shortcut. -

 Justification: This feature makes

-more useful - the user can first check if their problem find rule is working as expected by executing it usingfindprob
+addfindrulemore useful - the user can first check if their problem find rule is working as expected by executing it usingfindprobcommand, then pressUpto restore the command text, change the command word toaddfindruleand assign a name to the added find rule. -

 Relevant pull request #105 #137 (Adapted some code from AB4)